Wmspier/HandOfFate/README.md

 # HandOfFate
 This is a grid-based combat card game I am currently developing.

-If you would like to see what I have made to test the movement/combat system just oben the 'GridWorld' scene and play.
+If you would like to see what I have made to test the movement/combat system just open the 'GridWorld' scene and play.